open-southeners/Bento/README.md

 </html>
 ```

-For all components see demo.html, for more details see http://dev.social-chan.com/tadaima/docs.html
+For all components see demo.html, for more details see http://dev.social-chan.com/tadaima/docs.html and for learn how to contribute with the project see https://github.com/Social-chan/Tadaima/blob/master/CONTRIBUTING.md

 # To-Do list